 There is no expectation that all staff will set a piece of homework every week.
 This is a direct result of feedback from staff, parents and students.
 This is so that all homework set is meaningful and fits in with the needs of the curriculum.
-As more GCSE subjects move away from coursework and towards controlled assessment in lessons it is important that our curriculum reflects this change.

 Year 7 and Year 8

 All subject areas will set homework on a flexible basis in line with the needs of the curriculum.
 Homework will not necessarily be set every week and will be up to a maximum of 30 minutes in any given week.

 Year 7 and 8 have prepare and review mats for all subjects please see the link below https://www.bluecoataspley.co.uk/learning/explorethecurriculum/

 The mats have the outline of the curriculum being taught that half term, key vocabulary for the half term, flipped learning activities, books to read for the that subject and links for how to review the content of that half term to prepare for assessments.

 Year 9, Year 10 and Year 11